- Our Team

 After you are diagnosed with colorectal cancer, your physician’s next step will be to look at the extent of the cancer and whether it has spread to other parts of the body.
 This process is called staging, and it will help your cancer care team determine how best to treat your cancer.
 Each cancer is unique, but cancers in the same stage share similar outlooks and approaches to treatment.

-How is Colorectal Cancer Stage Determined?
+How Is Colorectal Cancer Stage Determined?

-Colorectal cancer is divided into numbered and lettered stages that begin at stage 0 and range through stage IV.
+Colon and rectal, or colorectal, cancer is divided into numbered and lettered stages that begin at stage 0 and range through stage IV.
 Stages generally indicate how much the cancer has grown—lower numbered stages are early cancers with little growth, while higher numbers indicate more growth.
 The American Joint Committee on Cancer (AJCC) has developed a formal system to describe the growth and spread of cancer cells, based on three pieces of information:

-• The size and location of the main tumor
+- The size and location of the main tumor

-• The spread to lymph nodes, which are small immune system organs found throughout the body
+- The spread to lymph nodes, which are small immune system organs found throughout the body

-• The spread to other parts of the body, called metastasis
+- The spread to other parts of the body, called metastasis

 What are the Stages of Colorectal Cancer?

-• Stage 0: This is the earliest stage of colorectal cancer.
+- Stage 0: This is the earliest stage of colorectal cancer.
 Cancer in this stage has not grown beyond the inner layer of the colon or rectum.

-• Stage I: Cancers at this stage have grown into other layers of the colon or rectum but have not spread to nearby lymph nodes or to other parts of the body.
+- Stage I: Cancers at this stage have grown into other layers of the colon or rectum but have not spread to nearby lymph nodes or to other parts of the body.

-• Stage II: Cancers at this stage have grown into outer layers of the colon or rectum.
+- Stage II: Cancers at this stage have grown into outer layers of the colon or rectum.
 They may have grown through the wall of the colon or rectum and into nearby tissues or organs.
 They have not spread into lymph nodes or more distant parts of the body.

-• Stage III: Cancer has spread to lymph nodes or areas of fat near the lymph nodes.
+- Stage III: Cancer has spread to lymph nodes or areas of fat near the lymph nodes.
 It may have spread to nearby tissues or organs.
 It has not spread to more distant parts of the body.

-• Stage IV: Cancers at this stage have spread to distant lymph nodes, organs, or other parts of the body.
+- Stage IV: Cancers at this stage have spread to distant lymph nodes, organs, or other parts of the body.

 Colorectal Cancer Treatment